spdk/spdk/doc/lvol.md

 * Type name: struct spdk_lvol_bdev

 Representation of an SPDK block device (spdk_bdev) with an lvol implementation.
 A logical volume block device translates generic SPDK block device I/O (spdk_bdev_io) operations into the equivalent SPDK blob operations.
-Combination of lvol ID and lvolstore UUID gives lvol_bdev name in a form "uuid/lvolid". block_size of the created bdev is always 4096, due to blobstore page size.
+Combination of lvol name and lvolstore name gives lvol_bdev alias name in a form "lvs_name/lvol_name". block_size of the created bdev is always 4096, due to blobstore page size.
 Cluster_size is configurable by parameter.
 Size of the new bdev will be rounded up to nearest multiple of cluster_size.
 By default lvol bdevs claim part of lvol store equal to their set size.
 When thin provision option is enabled, no space is taken from lvol store until data is written to lvol bdev.

+## Snapshots and clone {#lvol_snapshots}

+Logical volumes support snapshots and clones functionality.
+User may at any given time create snapshot of existing logical volume to save a backup of current volume state.
+When creating snapshot original volume becomes thin provisioned and saves only incremental differences from its underlying snapshot.
+This means that every read from unallocated cluster is actually a read from the snapshot and every write to unallocated cluster triggers new cluster allocation and data copy from corresponding cluster in snapshot to the new cluster in logical volume before the actual write occurs.
+User may also create clone of existing snapshot that will be thin provisioned and it will behave in the same way as logical volume from which snapshot is created.
+There is no limit of clones and snapshots that may be created as long as there is enough space on logical volume store.
+Snapshots are read only.
+Clones may be created only from snapshots.

 # Configuring Logical Volumes